mrbeewer/markdown-notes-and-todo/README.md

   * 28JAN2016
 	* Added a modal to manage note creation / editing more smoothly
 	* Html.BeginForm helper used for deletion instead of redirecting to a 'delete' view
+	* Made some improvements for Index (Get All) View sorting.
+It has been acting up.
 	* 'Details' route/view is not currently being used, it currently is unnecessary
 	* Code cleaning, commenting
 	* Readme updates